Raorchestes chalazodes: Habitat and distribution

 Raorchestes chalazodes is found in the narrow region of the Western Ghats on the West Coast of peninsular India, where they are restricted to elevations over 1200 m.
 It lives in the tropical and moist evergreen forest understory.
 More specifically, Raorchestes chalazodes are found in the endemic understory of the Ochlandra travancorica bamboo that is found in the area.
 This bamboo forms a shrubby habitat that often forms impenetrable clumps next to stream banks, which offers protection.
+The frog cannot create its own bamboo holes and must depend on the Nilgiri palm squirrel (Funambulus sublineatus).

 Conservation

 Habitat loss

-Raorchestes chalazodes is currently classified as critically endangered by the most recent assessment by The IUCN Red List of Threatened Species in 2004.
-This assessment results from how the distribution of the species is severely fragmented and how the species experiences a continual decline in the extent and quality of its forest habitat.
+Raorchestes chalazodes is currently classified as vulnerable by the most recent assessment by The IUCN Red List of Threatened Species in 2023.
+It has suffered from deforestation and other human encroachments.
+Scientists think that, like other members of its genus, it is susceptible to the fungus Batrachochytrium dendrobatidis.
+Climate change may alter the bamboo ecology of the area, threatening the frog further.
+The frog also faces some threat from the annual pilgrimage to Agasthyamala Biosphere Reserve, in which pilgrims leave behind litter and collect firewood.

 The Ochlandra travancorica species of bamboo that Raorchestes chalazodes uses for oviposition sites is often harvested for use for biofuel and the manufacturing of paper and pulp.
 Because of this, Ochlandra travancorica has been severely depleted in the Western Ghats.

 Conservation efforts

-In a study on Raorchestes chalazodes in 2018, 43 egg clutches with male guardians were found in 5 km² sampling site at Kalakad Mundanthurai Tiger Reserve.
+In a study on Raorchestes chalazodes in 2018, 43 egg clutches with male guardians were found in 5 km2 sampling site at Kalakad Mundanthurai Tiger Reserve.
 To help with conservation, a mapping of Ochlandra travancorica distribution to identify threatened areas that are not under protection is a vital first step of action.
 Additionally, there are more viable actions that can be taken to help with the conservation of Raorchestes chalazodes.
 Bamboo with smaller diameters can be harvested, or harvesting can be banned during the breeding season of Raorchestes chalazodes from May to November.
 Artificial oviposition sites that resemble those found in the wild can also be created.